komish/pod-suffix-injector/README.md

 # PodSuffixInjector

 **PodSuffixInjector** is a controller that injects the generated suffix appended to podnames when `generateName` is used to determine the name of the Pod.
+The suffix will be stored in a label `pod-suffix` on the pod itself.

 Controller logic is functional, in-cluster assets (RBAC, etc) have not been tested.